 - Tonnes of format support

-Audacious is another great music player, which is free open source.
-Audacious offers you high-quality music without using much source which makes it lightweight.
-Audacious is the default audio player in Lubuntu and in Ubuntu Studio.
-You must try this music player, I hope you definitely love this.
+Audacious is another great music player, which is free and open source.
+Audacious is the default audio player in Lubuntu and Ubuntu Studio.
+Audacious offers high-quality music without using many sources, making it lightweight.
+You must try this music player; I hope you love this.

 Why go for Audacious?